 The study comprised over 60 couples: some who were already in long distance relationships, and others who were regularly in close physical proximity.

-Long distance couples in the study were highly trusting, and had greater feelings of connection with their overseas partners, despite the separation.
+Long distance couples in the study were highly trusting, and had greater feelings of staying connected on a regular basis with their overseas partners, despite the separation.

 “…our culture emphasizes being together physically, and frequent face-to-face contact for close relationships, but long-distance relationships clearly stand against all these values.
 People don’t have to be so pessimistic about long-distance romance.
 The long-distance couples try harder than geographically close couples in communicating affection and intimacy, and their efforts do pay back.”